 In the spirit of the bequest, then, the University now has a permanent base in Paris.
 The $100 000 bequest was used to purchase a studio in the world-renowned studio complex, the Cité Internationale des Arts, Paris.
 The Cité is situated on the right bank of the river Seine, a stone's throw away from Notre Dame on the Ile de la Cité and within easy walking distance of all of the main Paris galleries including the Louvre.

 Cité complex has approximately 300 studios - these are owned by universities and arts organisations spread worldwide - and the buildings also house common rooms and library, a large gallery, a concert hall, as well as printmaking and photographic facilities.
 A residency at the Cité carries with it free and unlimited access to virtually all art museums in France.
 The University was fortunate to be able to purchase a newly renovated studio, developed by the Cité administration, in an eighteenth century townhouse a block back from the main Cité complex.
 It is a spacious apartment with kitchen and bathroom facilities, a large work-space and a bedroom on the mezzanine floor.
 Its two large sets of French windows overlook a charming garden.

 Each year, proposals are invited for artist studio residencies at the Rosamond McCulloch Studio.
 The residency is open to University of Tasmania visual arts graduates, with a preference for those who currently reside in Tasmania.

-This year one successful applicant will be selected by the Rosamond McCulloch Committee to receive a $3,000 stipend to support their 2018 residency.
-The Marie Edwards Travelling Scholarship is also available for application to support a 2018 residency.
-Find out about the 2017 recipients.
+This year one successful applicant will be selected by the Rosamond McCulloch Committee to receive a $5,000 stipend to support their 2019 residency.
+The Marie Edwards Travelling Scholarship is also available for application to support a 2019 residency.

 - (Board Room, Centre for the Arts, Hunter Street, Hobart with Video Link to Inveresk Board Room)